 If you only have time to explore one area along the Te Anau – Milford Highway, make sure it’s Lake Marian.

 This is the scenery I came to New Zealand for.
-This wilderness around this area is breathtakingly beautiful as you cross suspension bridges spanning azure water, wind through majestic beech forest and take in the views of the surrounding mountains.
+The wilderness around this area is breathtakingly beautiful as you cross suspension bridges spanning azure water, wind through majestic beech forest and take in the views of the surrounding mountains.

 Head across a swing bridge over rapids before joining a flat gravel path leading to a boardwalk bordering a fast running series of cascades.